KalaRohit/Google-AI-Hackathon/README.md

 # Background

 According to recent statistics, 54% of the US population reads below a 6th-grade level [[1]](#1).
-This means that over half of the population might find it challenging to read and understand an average Wikipedia page, which typically has a 14th-grade reading level [[2]](#2).
+This implies that over half of the population might find it challenging to read and understand an average Wikipedia page, which typically has a 14th-grade reading level [[2]](#2).
 This issue may be even worse in less literate countries.

 The internet, at the literacy level, is not fully accessible to the general public.
 Fortunately, state-of-the-art generative AI technology excels at summarizing and rewriting text, inspiring us to use this technology to make webpages understandable to everyone, effortlessly.